Princeton-CDH/derrida-django/README.rst

 `Current release documentation <https://princeton-cdh.github.io/derrida-django/>`_.

-This repo uses `git-flow <https://github.com/nvie/gitflow>`_ conventions; master contains the most recent release, and work in progress will be on the develop branch.
+This repository uses `git-flow <https://github.com/nvie/gitflow>`_ conventions; master contains the most recent release, and work in progress will be on the develop branch.
-Pull requests shoudl be made against develop.
+Pull requests should be made against develop.

 Development instructions